nginx/agent/README.md

 # Installation

-You can install the **F5 NGINX Agent** using one of the following methods:
+You can install **NGINX Agent** using one of the following methods:

 1. **Official Documentation**
    Follow the step-by-step guide to add and configure instances: